-Hibernate vs JDBC both are one kind of specific approach for handling object-relational mapping data smartly and help any application for fetching data from the relational database without any kind of risk.
-Hibernate is mainly popular for handing object-relational mapping in a specific environment of Java ecosystem.
+Hibernate is mainly popular for handing object-relational mapping in a specific environment of the Java ecosystem.
 Developers are normally preferred to use Hibernate due to its data caching ability and supporting multiple databases very easily by changing the dialect of that specific database.
 Whereas in case of JDBC object relation mapping is not been done automatically, the developer needs to concentrate on proper developing architecture for maintaining the same which is manual so the mistake can be possible.
-And also initial architecture design is too costly or extra efforts for any developer which can be easily avoidable in case of using hibernate.
+And also initial architecture design is a too costly or extra effort for any developer which can be easily avoidable in case of using hibernate.

-JDBC is using a simple database query or simple query language for communicating with a specific database as per requirement of that specific project.
+JDBC is using a simple database query or simple query language for communicating with a specific database as per the requirement of that specific project.
 So it will never independent for multiple relational databases.
 In this case, also, a developer can able to develop one specific design for using the same codebase for multiple databases in case of JDBC as well by maintaining varieties queries for individual databases in multiple properties files and map them at the time of loading that specific application.
 That multiple properties files will hold specific relational databases SQL query’s requirement.
 But again it will be a big cost for the developer and not easy to do.
 Also, every time properties files need to be updated before moving to another relational database.

 Head To Head Comparison Between Hibernate vs JDBC (Infographics)

 Below is the top 3 difference between Hibernate vs JDBC

 Both are popular choices in the market; let us discuss some of the major difference: